davidinfosec/Ely.gg-CLI-Lookup-Tool/readme.md

 ### Running the Tool

-The RS3 Item Price Scraper is a command-line tool.
+The Unofficial Ely.gg CLI Lookup is a command-line tool.
 It accepts the following arguments:

 - `-h`, `--help`: Show help menu.
 - `-b`, `--brief`: Display only the latest 10 prices (optional).